 “We need AI.”
 “We need machine learning.”
 “We need advanced analytics.”

 These statements sound strategic.
-They’re actually symptoms of unclear thinking.
+They are actually symptoms of unclear thinking.

 AI is a capability, not a strategy.
 Machine learning is a tool, not an outcome.
-Asking for “advanced analytics” without specifying what decisions need to improve is like asking for “more power” without knowing what you’re trying to move.
+Asking for “advanced analytics” without specifying which decisions need to improve is like asking for “more power” without knowing what you are trying to move.

 The spray approach: buy AI platforms, hire data scientists, build models, hope something valuable emerges.